© All Rights Reserved 2022

 People will naturally be drawn to you and your dog.
 It is important to show compassion to the people you come into contact with.
 Having a servant heart is the first step in becoming part of our PawPrint family.

 The process to train a dog for community service is extensive.
 The training process can take up to a year or longer.
-To enter into our training programs, dogs and handlers must be able to comfortably walk a mile or more.
-Canines must be younger than 6 years old to enter into the PawPrint Ministries Training Program.
+To enter into our training program, dogs and handlers must be able to comfortably walk a mile or more.
+Canines must be younger than 5 years old to enter into the PawPrint Ministries Training Program.

 David Dodd, PawPrint Ministries Director of Training, will evaluate the temperament of your dog.
 This temperament evaluation is to ensure that your dog is well suited for the situations that we may put them in.
 At PawPrint Ministries, we want to ensure that we will not put your dog in a situation that he/she will not be comfortable with.

 Upon approval from the Director of Training at PPM, you and your dog will enter into the seven phase PawPrint Ministries Training Program.
 The process to train one team can be a year, sometimes longer.
 We offer training opportunities throughout the week (generally on Wednesday evenings and Saturday mornings).
 Our teams train for control in a variety of different situations to ensure our dogs are kept happy and safe when out on visits in the community.